Ants of Africa

 Zealleyella Arnold (1922: 578-9) with the metanotum small, much smaller than the mesonotum, from which it is feebly delimited; propodeum convex and higher than the metanotum; large species often polymorphic.

-Emery (1925b) separated Tapinolepis - with one species from South Africa and one from Ethiopia.
+Emery (1925b) separated Tapinolepis as a new subgenus, with eyes placed forward of the midline of the head; a single species from Ethiopia.
 Santschi (1926a) clarified and restated his definitions of the Genus and the subgenera Anoplolepis, Zealleyella, Mesanoplolepis and Tapinolepis.
 These are at ; together with a note on Mesanoplolepis he added later (1930b - as to the subgenus having repletes but, unlike Zealleyella, not different morphs in terms of head shape.
 All but one of the Mesanoplolepis species are from eastern Africa, the odd one is from North Africa.

 Bernard (1952) noted an unlabelled queen from Guinea (among the Mt.
 Nimba survey collection?), probably of the sub-genus Mesanoploplepis Santschi, of which queens were very poorly known.
 Bolton (1995) listed five species regarded as of this subgenus, all except Anoploplepis simulans (type location Tunisia) have type locations in southern Africa.
 Also it is only simulans of which the workers, males and queens are known.
 The South African species trimenii is known by workers and queens.